dreamportdev/Osdev-Notes/06_Userspace/05_Example_ABI.md

 Please don't actually do this, `memcpy` does not need to be a system call, but it serves for this example, as it's a function everyone is familiar with.

-We're going to implement a wrapper function for system calls in C, purely for convinience, which might look so:
+We're going to implement a wrapper function for system calls in C, purely for convenience, which might look so:

 ```c
 __attribute__((naked))